laldeomaroam/Data-Projects/README.md

 # Data-Projects
-A portfolio of my data work
+This folder contains a portfolio of my data work undertaken out of different learning experiences.
+Navigation is by sub-folder